TheSnekySnek/RES21-Labo-HTTPInfra/README.md

 The user can also add and stop static or dynamic nodes from the two tables present in the middle of the page.
 This makes it a single click to spin or stop a node and get it added to the cluster automaticaly which isn't the case for a prebuilt docker managment UI.

-The UI is very dynamic and provides information like uptime noe ip addresses and names.
+The UI is very dynamic and provides information like uptime, ip address and name.

 ### Verification
 We can check that everything works by running the start UI script